OPCODE-Open-Spring-Fest/KeyLogger5155/.github/Contributor_Guide/Contributing.md

 Step 3: Move to app directory ('cd app') and run 'pip install -r requirements.txt' on  your terminal .

 Step 4:
- Run 'guikeylogger.py' by clicking on the run program button on your IDE  OR  simply run the  following command:    python -u "<COMPLETE_PATH_TO_WHERE_guikeylogger.py_IS_LOCATED>\guikeylogger.py"
+ Run 'guikeylogger.py' by simply running the following command:

+    For Windows:-
+    python guikeylogger.py
+    For Linux:-
+    python3 guikeylogger.py